 FRAME & HORIZONTAL BARS

-This was made up from new and second-hand steel as close to the original specification as was possible.
+This was made up of new and second-hand steel as close to the original specification as was possible.
 Some of the original imperial size sections were no longer available but we were fortunate in being able to locate sufficient used steel for our needs.
 Heavy welding equipment had to be used to construct the frame which when attached to the base castings weighs around 7 cwt. (approximately 780 lb. or 350 Kg)

 HORIZONTAL BAR DRILLING JIG

 The original estimates to have the four horizontal bars manufactured commercially came well into five figures so we decided to make these ourselves.
-In order to achieve this we had to manufacture a very accurate drilling jig.
+In order to achieve this, we had to manufacture a very accurate drilling jig.
 Over 450 holes were drilled in total and about half of these tapped to take threads.

-There are 4 heavy cross bars which are bolted inside the front of the frame and to which are fitted all the wheel drive plates, drive mechanisms, drums, carry system, lubrication etc. Obviously, these have to be machined accurately.
+There are 4 heavy crossbars which are bolted inside the front of the frame and to which are fitted all the wheel drive plates, drive mechanisms, drums, carry system, lubrication etc. Obviously, these have to be machined accurately.

 The two heavy steel base castings were produced at a local foundry These are about 2′ 4″ [700 mm] x 4″ [100 mm] x 4″ [100 mm] in size.
 They fit at each end of the frame with the main heavy steel sections bolted to the top face and the castor plates to the bottom.
 We found a BTM drawing of this casting as used on a Hollerith Senior Rolling Total Tabulator which was modified to remove the Tabulator specific machining.
 From this drawing, a wooden pattern was made.